linked-db/linked-ql/README.md

 <tr><td>
 <details _name="features"><summary>Automatic schema versioning</summary>

-The typical database has no concept of versioning, but no problem, Linked QL comes with it to your database, and along with that, a powerful rollback and rollforward system!
+The typical database has no concept of versioning, but no problem, Linked QL comes with it to your database, and along with it, a powerful rollback and rollforward system!
 On each DDL operation you run against your database (`CREATE`, `ALTER`, `DROP`), you get a savepoint automatically created for you and a seamless rollback path anytime!

 ##### └ *Example 1:*